Discover Andaman Sea

 The climate, scuba diving conditions and water salinity of the Andaman Sea are mostly determined by two opposing monsoons, the northeast and southwest monsoons.
 The Andaman Sea is sheltered from the worst effects of the northeast monsoon, and diving or snorkeling is at its best from November to April.
 Underwater visibility ranges from 10m to 40m or more.

-From May to October the southwest monsoon strikes the region, bringing in its wake towering seas and strong currents and increased turbidity.
+From May to October the southwest monsoon strikes the region, bringing in its wake heavy seas and strong currents and increased turbidity.
 But even during the southwest monsoon, most of the time the visibility is still between 10m and 20m.
-Tides are semidiurnal (i.e. rising twice a day) with the amplitude of up to 7.2 meters.
+Tides are semidiurnal (i.e. rising twice a day) with the amplitude of up to 2.70 meters.

 The average air temperatures range from 26C to 32C.
 The water temperatures range from 27C to 29C.
 Oceanic sites such as Similan Islands, Surin and Burma banks are subject to sudden and cold thermocline which can chill the water by 5-7C

-The Andaman Sea, particularly the western coast of Thailand and Malay Peninsula, is rich in coral reefs and offshore islands with spectacular topography, such as Phuket, Phi Phi Islands, Ko Tapu, islands of Krabi Province and Mergui Archipelago in Burma.
-Despite having been devastated by the 2004 Sumatra earthquake and tsunami, they remain popular tourist destinations.
+The Andaman Sea, particularly the western coast of Thailand and Malay Peninsula, is rich in coral reefs, marine life and offshore islands with spectacular topography, such as Phuket, Phi Phi Islands, Ko Tapu, islands of Krabi Province and Mergui Archipelago in Burma.
+Despite having been damaged by the 2004 Sumatra earthquake and tsunami, they remain popular tourist destinations.
 The nearby coast also has numerous marine national parks – 16 only in Thailand, and some of them are candidates for inclusion into UNESCO World Heritage Sites.

 The waters of the sea along the Malay Peninsula favor the growth of mollusks, and there are about 280 edible fish species belonging to 75 families.
-Of those, 232 species (69 families) are found in mangroves and 149 species (51 families) reside in sea grass; so 101 species are common to both habitats.
-The Andaman sea also hosts many vulnerable fauna species – Whale Shark, Devil Manta Ray, Dugong, several dolphin species, such as Irrawaddy Dolphin and four species of sea turtles.
+Out of those, 232 species (69 families) are found in mangroves, 149 species (51 families) reside in sea grass, and 101 species are common to both habitats.
+The Andaman sea also hosts many endangered fauna species – Whale Shark, Devil Manta Ray, Dugong, several dolphin species, such as Irrawaddy Dolphin and four species of sea turtles.
 There are only about 150 Dugongs in the Andaman Sea, scattered in Thailand between Ranong and Satun provinces.
-These species are rather sensitive to the degradation of seagrass meadows.
+These species are rather vulnerable to the degradation of seagrass meadows.

-The Andaman Sea coastline, to the west of the Kra Ismouth, boasts fabulous scenery, beaches and world’s top diving spots.
+The Andaman Sea coastline, boasts fabulous scenery, beaches and world’s top diving spots.
 The largest and best known of the Islands is Phuket.
 The bests known for scuba diving are the National Parks of Similan and Surin Islands.
 This group of islands are considered as one of the top dive destinations in the world.

 Towards the northern end of the Thai coastline, a series of granitic outcrops lie in deep, clear water with reefs descending to 25-40m and beyond in depth.
 These are the Similan and Surin Islands, whose breath-taking underwater scenery and great diversity of marine life have gained them a considerable reputation in the worldwide diving community.